carlnotsagan/ast400a/_sources/syllabus.md

+# Syllabus

-# ASTR 400A: Theoretical Astrophysics - Fall 2025
+## ASTR 400A: Theoretical Astrophysics - Fall 2025
--

 _The theory of stellar structure and evolution, star formation, and planet formation._

--

 ## Description of the course